 When an accident or injury occurs in whole or part because there was a defect in the equipment’s design, manufacture, or warnings and instructions, the manufacturer, seller, and anyone else in the supply chain may be liable for damages.

-Call a Crane Accident Attorney in Houston
+Call a Crane Accident Attorney Today

 If you’ve been seriously injured or have lost a loved one in a crane accident, chances are good that the accident could have been avoided.
 You need to talk to a work injury lawyer at Simmons and Fletcher, P.C.
 If the loss occurred as the result of someone else’s negligence, you may be entitled to compensation for medical expenses, lost income, and other losses you have suffered as a result of the accident.